ebenzotoo/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints the 9 timestable
+function that adds two integers and returns the result